Under the Bed

-“I've been talking to some of the other moms, I don't know what happened there, but many of the kids seemed genuinely distressed.
-Timmy O’Connel has been having terrible nightmares every night, Ellie Moore screams crazy things at her Mom and won't let anyone touch her, and Dawn Lawson mumbles to herself about frogs breaking open and won't talk to anyone.
-Connie says that something is haunting Miller's Pond.”
+“I've been talking to some of the other moms.
+I don't know what happened at Miller’s Pond, but a lot of the kids who were there seem genuinely distressed.
+Timmy O’Connel has been having terrible nightmares every night.
+Ellie Moore screams crazy things at her Mom and won't let anyone except her Dad touch her.
+Dawn Lawson mumbles to herself about frogs breaking open and won't talk to anyone.
+Connie was there that day and she says that there is something haunting Miller's Pond.”

 Bob took his wife's hand.
-“But Ginny, you grew up here and went to school with her, you know that Connie O’Connell is crazy, you said yourself she called you and the other kids who sat in that electric chair Satan worshippers, and besides Meaghan isn't doing any of that.
+“But Ginny, you grew up here and went to school with her, you know that Connie O’Connell is crazy.
+You said yourself she called you and the other kids who sat in that electric chair Satan worshippers, and besides Meaghan isn't doing any of that kind of stuff.
 She just has an imaginary friend.”